 - Switch over completely.

 - Keep checking back to see if anyone’s having issues.

-Seeing that they will be helped through everything and given plenty of time to adjust will ease their mind before they even get into it.
+Seeing that they will be helped through every step and given plenty of time to adjust will ease their mind before they even start onboarding new software.

 Rather than expecting people to give you what you want, start by understanding what they want.

 We use this customer service skill everyday on customers.
 Turns out, it works just as well on coworkers.

 Personally I am very fond of strawberries and cream, but I have found that for some strange reason, fish prefer worms.
 So when I went fishing, I didn’t think about what I wanted.
 I thought about what they wanted.
 I didn’t bait the hook with strawberries and cream.
 Rather, I dangled a worm or grasshopper in front of the fish and said: “Wouldn’t you like to have that?”
 Why not use the same common sense when fishing for people?

 Think about the “worms” for your team members—and not on a company level.
 On a personal level, what do they want?

 There’s a good chance that everyone on your support team wants to:

 - Feel valued and appreciated by their team members.